 Are You a Carer?

-We have a Carers' Support Worker, Jo Potz-Rayner, working with the Surgery.
+We have a Carers' Support Worker from Princess Royal Trust for Carers working with the Surgery.

-If you feel you would like details of help available or assistance in filling out forms, then Jo will be able to help you.
-Please leave a contact number with Reception, and possibly a brief note of what is required, and she will telephone you to arrange to see you either at the Surgery or to arrange a visit to you at home.
+If you feel you would like details of help available or assistance in filling out forms, then the Support Worker will be able to help you.
+Please leave a contact number with Reception, and possibly a brief note of what is required, and they will telephone you to arrange to see you either at the Surgery or to arrange a visit to you at home.

-We hold a Carers' Clinic once a month with Jo on a Wednesday and there are three separate 1 hour appointments available at 12:30, 13:30 and 14:30.
-Please ask at Reception to make an appointment or speak to our Carers Lead, Debbie Payne.
+We hold a Carers' Clinic once a month with the Support Worker on a Wednesday and there are four separate 40 minute appointments available starting at 12:30.
+Please ask at Reception to make an appointment or speak to our Carers Lead, Jane Lusted.
 The dates for the clinics this year are as follows:

 Please make sure you have filled out a registration form from the Princess Royal Trust for Carers (please ask at the reception desk).
 For more information about the Trust, please visit the website at the link below.